International Undergraduate Admissions

 International students must submit their application via ApplyTexas and must answer all questions on the application accurately and completely.
 If the university grants a student admission on the basis of incorrect information or omitted facts, which, if known, would invalidate the applicant’s eligibility, that student’s admission is invalid.
 The completed application, additional forms, official transcripts from all previous colleges and universities, and official transcripts showing high-school graduation, and supporting documents constitute the basis upon which authorities determine eligibility for admission.

-- not a permanent resident of the U.S.
+- are not a citizen or permanent resident of the United States or

 - $50 non-refundable application fee